 Corporate Governance Principles.
 The Board has adopted Corporate Governance Principles ("Principles"), which are available in the corporate governance section of the company's Web site at www.raymondjames.com (the "company's Web site").
-This document describes the principles the Board follows with respect to, among other matters, the role and duties of the Board, size and composition of the Board, director responsibilities, Board committees, director access to officers, employees and independent advisors, director compensation and performance evaluation of the Board.
+This document describes the principles the Board follows with respect to, among other matters, the role and duties of the Board, size and composition of the Board, director responsibilities, Board leadership structure, Board committees, director access to officers, employees and independent advisors, director compensation, confidentiality, the Board's annual performance self-evaluation, and shareholder communications with the Board.

 Board Leadership Structure.
 As described in the Principles, the role of the Board is to oversee management of the company in its efforts to enhance shareholder value and conduct the company's business in accordance with its mission statement.
 In this vein, the Board helps management assess long-range strategies for the company, and evaluates management performance.
-The Board believes it is in the best interest of the company for the Board to periodically evaluate its leadership structure and make a determination regarding whether to separate or combine the roles of Chairman and chief executive officer based on circumstances at the time of its evaluation.
-By retaining flexibility to adjust the company's leadership structure, the Board is best able to provide for appropriate management and leadership of the company and address any circumstances the company may face.

-As previously announced, Mr. Thomas A. James intends to relinquish his position as Chairman of the Board, effective at the conclusion of the Annual Meeting.
-The Board has appointed our chief executive officer, Mr. Paul Reilly, to succeed Mr. James as chairman, thereby again combining the chief executive and Board chairman positions.
-The Board believes that Mr. Reilly's in-depth knowledge of the company's operations will enable him to drive execution of our strategic plans and to facilitate effective communication between management and the Board.
-A combined Chairman/chief executive officer structure will provide the company with a single leader who communicates the firm's business and strategy to our shareholders, clients, employees, regulators and the public, promoting accountability for the company's performance.
+The Board believes it is in the best interests of the company for the Board to periodically evaluate its leadership structure and make a determination regarding whether to separate or combine the roles of Chairman and chief executive officer based on circumstances at the time of its evaluation.
+By retaining flexibility to adjust the company's leadership structure, the Board believes that it is best able to provide for appropriate management and leadership of the company and address any circumstances the company may face.
+At the conclusion of the 2017 Annual Meeting of Shareholders, Mr. Thomas A. James relinquished his position as Chairman, and the Board appointed our chief executive officer, Mr. Paul Reilly, to succeed him, thereby combining the chief executive and Board chairman positions.
+The Board believes that a combined Chairman/chief executive officer structure provides the company with a single leader who communicates the firm's business and strategy to our shareholders, clients, employees, regulators and the public, promoting accountability for the company's performance.

 The Board also believes that independent leadership is important, and the Principles contemplate appointment of an independent director to serve as a lead director ("Lead Director") whose role is to solicit agenda items and issues from non-executive directors for inclusion in the Board agenda and to organize and chair periodic meetings of the non-executive directors.
-Thus, since 2016 Ms. Susan N. Story has served as Lead Director.
+Thus, since 2016, Ms. Susan N. Story has served as Lead Director.
 Ms. Story's knowledge of the company's business and strategy from her years of service as a director and her significant executive leadership experience contribute to her ability to fulfill the role of lead director effectively and independently.

-For these reasons, the company believes that this board leadership structure is currently the most appropriate one for the company.
-Nevertheless, the Board may reassess the appropriateness of the existing structure at any time, including following future changes in Board composition, in management, or in the character of the company's business and operations.
+For these reasons, the Board believe that our existing board leadership structure continues to be the most appropriate one for the company.
+Nevertheless, the Board may reassess the appropriateness of this structure at any time, including following future changes in Board composition, in management, or in the character of the company's business and operations.